tinkercnc/spi-fpga-driver/README.md

 spi-fpga-driver
 ===============

-lcnc to fpga over spi driver
+LinuxCNC to fpga over spi driver for Beagleboneblack and RaspberryPi